pauldotknopf/ip-pool/README.md

 You can check the ```./pool.json``` file into your repository, and other people can request a new range of IPs from the pool, without conflicing with any other already-reserved masks.

 We'd have to make sure that the addresses don't become fragmented.

+We'd use a [prefix-trie algorithm](https://d34dl0ck.me/rust-bites-cidr-trie/index.html) to determine the next available address pool.

 Optionally, we could provide a method to "unfragment" your pool, which would give you a detailed list of what reservations will have to change.
 I doub't people would ever need this (how big is you fuckin network?!)